HelloSebastian/hello-bootstrap-table-bundle/README.md

 };
 ```

-You can of course create your HTML with JavaScript inside the formatter and do not use Twig.
+Alternative you can of course create your HTML with JavaScript inside the formatter.